 Size: 45mm x 35mm

 Condition report: Case in excellent overall condition.
 Dial original and with a particularly pleasing patination.
 Case-back showing light use, and the Universal name and world logo still remaining visible (although no longer sharp).
 Movement clean and in working condition (no warranty implied).
-The strap and buckle remaining in excellent condition.
+The non-branded strap and buckle remaining in very good condition.
 The timepiece may have been opened, so it should not be used near moisture or water without being checked by a qualified watchmaker.

 Background to Universal Geneve: Ulysse Perret founded the Universal Watch in 1894 with classmate Numa-Emile Descombes, both of whom were horology students at the time.
 Although Universal began only as a manufacturer and retailer of cases, crowns, dials and movements, the company whilst under Perret and Descombes patented the brand’s first 24-hour indication watch.
 After Descombes’ death in 1897 at the age of 34, Perret recruited Louis Edouard Berthoud as a co-manufacturer of complications, and both briefly operated under the registered name Perret & Berthoud before switching to Universal Watch et Company (UWEC) Genève, Ltd. after relocating to Geneva.

 Under both trademarks, the horologists created various pocket and trench watches for both sides during World War I. By 1925, the duo created the brand’s first patented self-winding timepiece called the Auto Rem, an octagon-shaped men’s wristwatch with lozenge-styled hands and a 15-jewel movement.
 Perret died in 1933.